 Vail Ski Guide: Plan a Winter Getaway in Colorado

 Vail, Colorado, ranks among the top ski resorts in the U.S., for its early ski season, maintained terrain and accessibility.
-The resort town has welcomed snow lovers since 1962, and today the city draws around 1 million visitors every year.
+The resort town has welcomed snow lovers since 1962, and today draws around 1 million visitors every year.
 Want to experience the hype?
-Join in the fun with this quick Vail ski guide, and start planning a successful trip.
+Join the fun with this quick Vail ski guide, and start planning a memorable trip.